Cross Country Season 2019 - 20

 c) Cross Country Relays

 Fantastic fun events for teams of 3 juniors (3x2500m).
 Teams consist of U13 first leg, U13 or U15 second leg, and U15 or U17 third leg.
 Also teams of 3 (female) or 4 (male) senior athletes.
-Entry is via BSAC - I will coordinate entries and select teams.
+Entry is via BSAC - Coaches coordinate entries and select teams.
 Look out for upcoming mails regarding entry coming very soon.
-Last year we won silver at the East Districts!
+BSAC won silver at the East Districts a few years ago!

 d) Scottish Athletics Championships

-Entry via BSAC - anyone - U13's and older can enter, just let me know when I send out the call.
+Entry via BSAC - anyone - U13's and older can enter, just let coaches know when emails are sent out.

 e) East District League